Management Square | Sep 20, 2017 | 0

 Take Advantage of External Resources:

-People from the external spectrum (business partners, consultants) can serve as a temporary backup for your team while you are still bringing everything back to its normal state.
+People from the external spectrum (business partners, project management consultants) can serve as a temporary backup for your team while you are still bringing everything back to its normal state.
 Determine what are the specific tasks you need help with to successfully the desired project objectives and to prevent another PMO downsizing.
 Inform your higher-levels of this move and also your need for additional funds and other resources.

 Assess Active Priorities: